Crossmint/worldstore-amazon-e2e/README.md

-# WorldStore
+# Crossmint Checkout

-WorldStore is a modern e-commerce platform that allows users to search and purchase Amazon products using cryptocurrency.
+Crossmint Checkout is a modern e-commerce platform that allows users to search and purchase Amazon products using cryptocurrency.
 Built with Next.js, TailwindCSS, and Web3 technologies.

 ## Features